 This is why it's so important always to get the correct air pressure.
 Don't want to feel worse or put your health in danger, and you don't want to be using the CPAP machine for nothing.

 There are two different types of CPAP mask leaks that you should be aware of.
 If you notice one of these leaks, you should let your sleep therapist know as soon as possible, or something yourself to fix the problem.

 Seal Leak: The leak in the seal of the CPAP mask is the most common kind of leak.
-This is often caused by an ill-fitting mask, and it happens when there's a small space between your face and the seal.
+An ill-fitting mask often causes this, and it happens when there's a small space between your face and the seal.